Skip to main content Skip to footer

 What happens if costs run 20% higher?
 What if benefits take twice as long to materialize?
 Risk assessment explores these scenarios before they become reality and helps you manage cost variance effectively.

-With a platform such as monday work management, you can build templates that include best-case, worst-case, and most likely projections.
+Your CBA template should include best-case, worst-case, and most likely projections.
 This range helps stakeholders understand potential outcomes and plan appropriate contingencies.

 Executive summary section